vmware/versatile-data-kit/projects/vdk-plugins/vdk-impala/src/vdk/plugin/impala/templates/load/dimension/scd1/README.md

 - source_view          - SC Data Lake view, where source raw data is loaded from
 - check                - (Optional) Callback function responsible for checking the quality of the data
 - staging_schema       - (Optional) Schema where the checks will be executed.
 If not provided target_schema will be used as default
-- staging_table_prefix - (Optional) Prefix for the staging table.
-If not provided "vdk_check_" will be used as default

 ### Prerequisites: